DaGuanYuan/lc_learning/leetcode101/BinarySearch/StructureforDivision.md

 # how to determine '<' or '<=' || +1 or not +1
 # consider boundaries!
 In fact, you can only try array who has only 2 elements and 1 elements
+# Not drop into stereotype!
+See leetcode 154!